htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     existing pool, enter the host name of the central manager of the pool.

- STEP 3: This Machine’s Roles.
+ STEP 3: This Machine's Roles.
     Each machine within an HTCondor pool can either submit jobs or execute submitted jobs, or both submit and execute jobs.
 A check box determines if this machine will be a submit point for the pool.